How to scrape an API with pagination in JavaScript

 all.push(...body.items)

-/* A full page might still have more behind it, so keep going.
+/* a full page might still have more behind it, so keep going.

-A short or empty page means we have reached the end. */
+a short or empty page means we have reached the end. */

 if (body.items.length < pageSize) break